Domingo Carulla

-Domingo Carulla Bertran (25 October 1903 in L'Hospitalet de Llobregat – 31 December 1939) is a former Spanish footballer who spent most of his career at FC Barcelona.
-A midfielder with a remarkable technique, Carulla was a very outstanding player in the so-called Golden Age of Barcelona, one of the brightest times in the entity's history.
+Domingo Carulla Bertran (25 October 1903 – 31 December 1939) was a Spanish footballer who spent most of his career at FC Barcelona.
+A midfielder with a remarkable technique, Carulla was an outstanding player in the so-called Golden Age of Barcelona, one of the brightest times in the entity's history.

-He was a member of Spain's squad for the football tournament at the 1924 Summer Olympics, but he did not play in any matches.
+He was a member of Spain's squad for the football tournament at the 1924 Summer Olympics, but did not play in any matches.
 He also played one match for Spain B.

 Club career

 Born in L'Hospitalet de Llobregat, Carulla began his career in 1920, when he was only 17 years old, with FC Internacional, which in 1922 became UE Sants.
 His performance was sensational and he aroused the interest of FC Barcelona, which signed him in 1923, making his competitive debut in a Catalan championship match against Sabadell FC (2–1) at Les Corts on 21 October.
 He remained with Barça until 1930, being one of the most important pieces in Barça's midfield during the club's first golden age in the 20s, forming a great midfield line with the likes of Ramón Torralba and Agustín Sancho, one of the most powerful in Spanish football.
 In the eight campaigns that he spent with the club, he played 267 games, scoring 15 goals (9 goals in 121 competitive games) and winning three Copa del Rey (1925, 1926 and 1928) and five Catalan championships.

-On 1 January 1929, Barcelona granted him a tribute match, which took place at the Camp de la Indústria when he was still an active player, and which pitted Barça against Racing de Ferrol, with the latter winning 2–7.
+On 1 January 1929, Barcelona granted him a tribute match, which took place at the Camp de la Indústria when he was still an active player, and which pitted Barça against Racing de Ferrol, with the latter winning 7–2.
 On 21 September 1930, he played his last match for Barcelona against Sabadell FC (2–1) in a Catalan championship match.

 Barça granted him a release letter due to the several injuries that he sustained.
 He accepted an offer from Celta de Vigo, where he played from October to December 1930 and, after three months of inactivity, he revived his boots at UE Sants once again, this time playing as a forward.
-His physique still gave him some days of glory in the second category of the Catalan Championship, like in a match against Sants-Horta (4–1) on March 1931 in which he scored a hat-trick.
+His physique still gave him some days of glory in the second category of the Catalan Championship, like in a match against Sants-Horta (4–1) in March 1931 in which he scored a hat-trick.